ScriptMyNetwork/network-automation-labs/lab-001-cisco-config-backup/inventory/README.md

-Topology Diagram - Linux VM has 2 NICs
+Topology Diagram - Linux VM has 2 NICs;

-1 - Static IP for Router management
+1 - Static IP for Router management;

-2 - DHCP Connected to Management cloud for itnernet connectivity - this helps to install necessary libraries.
+2 - DHCP Connected to Management cloud for itnernet connectivity - this helps to install necessary libraries;